 This is why some states will only qualify documents whose signatories include both witnesses and notary public officials.

 If your state requires you to notarize your advance directive documents, you’ll have to pay a small fee to work with a notary.
 However, in exchange, you’re bringing greater transparency to the signing.

 A notary public is a state-appointed individual who holds a high level of integrity, recognized by the government, and so authorized by the state to verify signatures.
 They may also be required to keep a journal about the transaction.
 The individual will watch you sign the document and then may sign it themselves.
 They’ll also attach the right form for the act, stamp or seal your document with their commission details, and include notary language on the document.

 A notary public’s only duty is to witness your signature and sign the document to confirm witnessing.
 They’re not attesting to the veracity, nor to the contents of the document itself – and some states such as California require that notary publics make this clear through the forms they attach.

 Historically, completion rates for advance directives hover at 18% to 31% of those who begin to draft these crucial documents — and many stop when it comes time to validate and sign advance directives officially.

 Language or low health care literacy may be factors that contribute to low completion rates, but difficulty accessing a notary public really shouldn’t be.
 You’re already at the end of doing the heavy lifting and crafting this document.
 So, the last thing that should stop you is a lack of notary resources in your community.

 If you live in a state that sees notarizations as mandatory, the fastest and most efficient way to access these individuals is through a mobile notary service.

 Contact Superior Notary Services to get started with reliable, on-demand notary services in your area.
 From mobile notary services to traveling notaries, we’ll manage the paperwork and come to your location, 24/7, across the U.S.

-What Is An Advance Directive and Does an Advance Directive Need to Be Notarized?
+What Is An Advance Directive and Do Advance Directives Need to Be Notarized?